PhuocVD125/Product_Management_SpringMVC/README.md

 # Product_Management_Demo
-This is simple Spring MVC product.<br>
+This is simple Spring MVC project.<br>
 The project provides a solution to manage items in the warehouse with CRUD methods.<br>

 How to run the project ?<br>